ember-intl/ember-intl/README.md

 ## Ember-Intl 2.0

-### This README is targeting and explaining the 2.0 API which differs from previous versions and the latest stable release.
-If you are looking for the 1.3.x documentation, please check [here](https://github.com/yahoo/ember-intl/blob/1.3.0/README.md).
+#### This README is targets the 2.0 API which differs from previous and the current stable versions.
+If you are looking for the <= 1.3.0 documentation, [please go here](https://github.com/yahoo/ember-intl/blob/1.3.0/README.md).

 ## Overview
 **Ember Intl is part of [FormatJS][], the docs can be found on the website:**